mcc-apsis/cdr-map/training/README.md

 The classification models are designed to categorize the titles and abstracts of scientific publications into predefined groups.
 To accomplish this, we use [ClimateBERT](https://huggingface.co/climatebert) — a transformer-based, pre-trained language model that has been fine-tuned to capture the domain-specific language typical of climate change literature — and further train it for our specific classification task.

 ### Installation Guide
-Prerequisites are
+#### Prerequisites
 - Up-to-date GNU/Linux operating system
-- Python 3.10 or higher (with matching pip and virtualenv) The code has not been tested on Windows.
+- Python 3.10 or higher (with matching pip and virtualenv)
+> **Note:** The code has not been tested on Windows.

+#### Setup Instructions
-Follow these steps to set up the environment for training and testing the models after cloning the repository.
+After cloning the repository, set up the environment for training and testing the models:
 '''
 cd training/
 virtualenv venv
 source venv/bin/activate
 pip install -r requirements.txt
 '''

+It is highly recommended to train the models on GPU-enabled machines to significantly reduce training time.

+The models used for categorization in the publication were trained on the high-performance computing cluster of the Potsdam Institute for Climate Impact Research (PIK), utilizing their GPU environment.

+To help users test and experiment with the scripts, we provide sample training datasets within the repository.

 ### How to use
 There are two main scripts for training and testing the classifiers: